 My Air Fryer Meal Prep guide shares ten ways you can use your air fryer for faster, tastier meal prep this week.
 Healthy and FAST!

 I admit I'm sometimes skeptical of new kitchen tools and gadgets.
 I suppose I'm a bit of a minimalist at heart.
-I love having clear countertops and I don't always want to add yet another appliance to my kitchen.
+Having clear countertops makes me happy and I don't always want to add yet another appliance to my kitchen.
 But…it seems like the air fryer is here to stay and I get it!

-So whether you're just gathering information, wondering if an air fryer is worth it or you're a total air fryer-enthusiast looking for new ways to use this impressive appliance, I hope my ten simple air fryer recipes for meal prep help you out!
+So whether you're just gathering information, wondering if an air fryer is worth it or you're a total air fryer enthusiast looking for new ways to use this impressive appliance, I hope my ten simple air fryer meal prep recipes help you out!

 Before we get to the recipes though, let's talk a few basics to keep in mind for air fryer meal prep.